 13.10 Strategic round table discussion

-Common issues to be addressed include:
+Issues to be addressed included:

 - Resolving the many current knowledge gaps in order to transit from reacting to unexpected incidents to predictive maintenance and renovation from a lifecycle, risk-based approach.